mikkokotila/bokepy/README.md

-# boke
+# bopy

-Tibetan Language Processing Library
+bö (tib. བོད་) means Tibet, and ke (tib. སྐད) means language, so together böke means Tibetan Language. bopy is a shorthand for boke and python, and is a Tibetan Language Processing Library

 ## Requirements